yaz008/EspScript-deprecated/doc/MAN.md

 Let's count the words in this text.
 There is a special `count` function for that exact purpose: `!c w;`

-It's a good way to perform simple operations but it get harder as the complexity of the tasks grows
+Even though predefined commands are good for performing simple operations, typing them one by one gets more complicated very rapidly as the complexity of the tasks grows

 ## Pipelines

-Pipeline is a powerful mechanism that allows you to chain together multiple commands, allowing you to perform complex operations in a single line.
+Pipeline is a powerful mechanism that allows you to chain together multiple commands in order to perform complex operations in a single line

-In EspScript there are 3 types of links
+In EspScript there are 3 types of links between commands.
+Each of them effects the result in its own special way

 The first one is the `pipe` link.
 To demonstrate it's functionality, let's count the number of words in a different way using the `l` function: `!f w | l;`

 *(`l` is a global function from `core` package, it returns the length of any `Sized` object)*

-But what if we want to get the length of each individual word instead of the list of words?
-Here comes the `map` link: it applies the given function to every element of the stdin: `!f w ? l;`
+But what if we want to get a list of the lengths of each individual word instead of the length of list?
+Here comes the `map` link: it applies the given function to every element of the stdin iterable: `!f w ? l;`.
+The result is exacty the same as before

-The last link is the `reduce` link, it applies a given binary predecate to the stdin.
-For example, we might want to know the overall length of all words: `!f w ? l & +;`
+The last link is the `reduce` link, it applies a given binary predecate to the stdin iterable.
+For example, we might want to know the overall length of all words: `!f w ? l & +;`.
+In this example it adds all items in the list obtained via previous command